 - There are more than 4,500 colleges and universities across the United States.
 Why would you like to spend your summer with the University of Chicago?
 What about our academic community excites you the most?
 (Limit: 250 words)

-All questions should be directed to Lauren Barlow at firstname.lastname@example.org.
+All questions should be directed to Gabby Campbell at firstname.lastname@example.org.

 Tuition & Fees

 All costs, inclusive of tuition and fees, for the program are completely covered.
-Students will need access to wifi and to provide their own device to participate in the program for Summer 2021.
+Students will need access to wifi and to provide their own device to participate in the program.